Kinglake West, VIC

 Where is Kinglake West?

-Kinglake West is a suburb of Victoria, Australia.
+Kinglake West is a suburb of Victoria, Australia, in the Murrindindi local government area.

 What is the population of Kinglake West?